By Steve & Tamami Laser

 The driver can engage standard Electronic Launch Control via a button on the console.
 The system automatically provides maximum thrust from a stop by managing traction and throttle control.
 Lexus says all the driver has to do is “press and hold the brake pedal, engage the system, floor the accelerator to bring up the engine speed, and release the brake.”

 Luxury and performance are the keys for the RC F Track Edition’s interior.
 It’s dressed with red leather and trimmed with Alcantara seat accents while sporting red carbon trim on the dash and doors.

 Lexus says that production for both the 2020 RC F and RC F Track Edition is planned to begin in the second quarter of this year.

-News source, photos and video courtesy Lexus Division of Toyota Motor Sales, U.S.A., Inc., Lexus International, and Toyota Motor Corp.
+News source and photos courtesy of Lexus Division of Toyota Motor Sales, U.S.A., Inc., Lexus International, and Toyota Motor Corp.